fuz_css

 #

 Hue variables contain a single hue number.
-Each color variable combines a hue variable with hardcoded saturation and lightness values for light and dark modes.
+Each color variable combines a hue variable with saturation and lightness values for light and dark modes.

 Hue variables are also useful to construct custom colors not covered by the color variables.
-For example, fuz_css's base stylesheet uses hue_a for the semi-transparent ::selection. (try selecting some text - same hue!)
+For example, fuz_css's base stylesheet uses hue_a for the semi-transparent ::selection. (try selecting some text -- same hue!)

 • NaN